kyma-project/test-infra/development/README.md

   ├── disks-cleanup.sh         # This script invokes the tool for cleaning orphaned disks created by the "kyma-gke-integration" job.
   ├── loadbalancer-cleanup.sh  # This script invokes the tool for cleaning orphaned load balancers created by the "kyma-gke-integration" job.
   ├── firewall-cleanup.sh      # This script invokes the tool for cleaning orphaned firewall rules.
-  └── resources-cleanup.sh     # This script is a generic resource cleanup tool launcher.
+  ├── resources-cleanup.sh     # This script is a generic resource cleanup tool launcher.
+  └── jobguard                 # This folder contains source code of jobguard toole.
+It's used to control dependency between running jobs.

 ```

+Each directory which holds go module, should follow structure described in [project layout](https://github.com/golang-standards/project-layout).